 - Protein booster: 1 tablespoon of frozen or refrigerated home-made gelatinous beef bone broth (tip: freeze beef broth in ice-cube trays and add 1 ice-cube per smoothie or buy my frozen beef broth cubes).
 If home-made beef broth not available, then 1 tbsp Collagen Hydrolysate (plain or Peruvian Superfood blend) sold at Broth Bar & Larder or online at GPA Wholefoods or GelPro)

-- Add extra optional nutrient-density: 2 teaspoons shaved raw frozen livers, ½-1 tbsp extra virgin cold pressed coconut oil, 1-2 raw egg yolks (if not eating eggs separately)
+- Add extra optional nutrient-density: 2 teaspoons shaved raw frozen livers, ½-1 tbsp extra virgin cold pressed coconut oil or Brain Octane Oil, 1-2 raw egg yolks (if not eating eggs separately)

 - Choose a flavour: